anomal/RainbowVis-JS/readme.markdown

 See example.html

 `var rainbow = new Rainbow();` creates new instance of Rainbow.
-By default, the number range is from 0 to 100.
+By default, the number range is from 0 to 100, and the spectrum is a rainbow.

-`rainbow.colourAt(number);` returns the colour string corresponding to the number in hex colour format (e.g., 'ffffff').
+`rainbow.colourAt(number);` returns the hex colour corresponding to the number.
 If number is out of range, it returns the appropriate hex colour corresponding to either the minNumber or maxNumber.

 `rainbow.setSpectrum(colour1, colour2 [,colourN]);` sets the spectrum of the Rainbow object.
+By default, the spectrum is a rainbow.
 You must have a minimum of two colours, but you can specify more than two colours.
 Colours can be in the form 'red', 'ff0000', or '#ff0000'.
-For example, `rainbow.setSpectrum('red', 'yellow', 'white');` makes the "rainbow" a colour gradient from red to yellow to white.
+For example, `rainbow.setSpectrum('red', 'yellow', 'white');` makes the "Rainbow" a colour gradient from red to yellow to white.

 `rainbow.setNumberRange(minNumber, maxNumber);` sets the number range of the Rainbow object.
+By default, it is 0 to 100.